justinliang1020/AirPose/README.md

 4. Count for about 5 seconds after SteamVR starts up, and after that it should be calibrated
 5. If you need to recalibrate, hit the calibrate button and stand still for 5 seconds facing the camera

+# Tips

+1. Use a camera with a higher resolution for better tracking.
+I use my phone's camera by connecting it with Iriun Webcam.

 # Dev stuff

 I still need to do some dev stuff with cmake to make the driver files buildable.